doombubbles/bg3-mods/Wiki/Item-Changes.md

 **?[[Obsidian Laced Robe]]** - Now has the additional effect Obsidian Armour: You have +1 to Armour Class and Saving Throws as long as you've had ?[[Heat]] within the past turn

-**?[[Thermodynamo Axe | Thermodynamaxe]]** - Is now permanently dipped in Fire, and passive changed slightly to "Whenever you deal damage with a melee weapon attack, you gain 2 turns of Heat."
+**?[[Thermodynamaxe | Thermodynamo Axe]]** - Is now permanently dipped in Fire, and passive changed slightly to "Whenever you deal damage with a melee weapon attack, you gain 2 turns of Heat."

 **?[[Shar's Aegis]]** - Usable per Short Rest